garyzhubc/STAT406-2017/Lecture1/README.md

 ![](README_files/figure-markdown_github/reduced-2.png)

-The linear model with 5 predictors isn't as good as the full one, but it is not terrible either.
+Although the reduced linear model (with 5 predictors) does not seem to provide a fit as good as the one we get with full model, it is still acceptable.

-As you already now, the larger model will **always** yield a better fit to the data in terms of residual sum of squares (you should be able to formally prove this):

 ``` r
 sum( resid(reduced)^2 )